 History: Created in 1993, THC was the vision of a resident of the Double Oaks neighborhood, which had been identified by the New York Times as one of the most violent in the US.
 After her husband was shot and killed, she dedicated herself to transforming a former drug house and establishing outreach ministries.
-By 1997, violent crime was reduced by 77% and city officials renamed the area Genesis Park in recognition of its new beginning.
-Today, THC serves 40,000 meals and offers 120 educational classes a year.
+Now, THC operates a 7.5 acre campus that provides wrap-around services and resources designed to break the cycle of homelessness and housing insecurity in Charlotte.

 Approach: THC’s program, Charlotte’s Transformation Passport, is a Christ-centered, life skill-building program integrating the principles of Eight Dimensions of Wellness and practical incentives.
 For ten years, The Harvest Center has served more than 200,000 meals to the homeless and graduated 200 adult men and women through their scattered, transitional housing model.

 If you would like to engage in Myers Park Presbyterian Church’s partnership with The Harvest Center, please email firstname.lastname@example.org.